intelligence38000/android-docs/src/pages/navigation/overview/index.md

 There are two SDKs that can be used to integrate navigation into your Android application, the core **Navigation SDK** and the **Navigation UI SDK**:

 - The core **Navigation SDK** is where the logic lives for generating routes, tracking progress, receiving instructions, and more.
 You can use this directly via the `MapboxNavigation` class or through the Navigation UI SDK.
-- The **Navigation UI SDK** is built on top of the core Navigation SDK (meaning the Navigation SDK is included when you add the Navigation UI SDK as a dependency).
-It consumes data from the core Navigation SDK and arranges it in default UI components that have various customization options.
+- Built on top of the core Navigation SDK (meaning the Navigation SDK is included when you add the Navigation UI SDK as a dependency), the **Navigation UI SDK** consumes data from the core SDK and arranges it in default UI components that have various customization options.
 You can use this directly via the `NavigationView` and `NavigationLauncher` classes without touching the core `MapboxNavigation` class directly in your application's code.
 - The core **Navigation SDK** and the **Navigation UI SDK** can be used together if you want to use a mixture of the Mapbox-provided UI components and your own custom UI fed data from the core Navigation SDK.